Good news

 -

-Good news: helping kids feel calmer about hospital visits
+Helping kids feel calmer about hospital visits

 We’re spotlighting Little Journey, a UK paediatric health-tech app that helps children and families feel prepared before, during and after hospital appointments—reducing anxiety and improving experiences.
 Founded by anaesthetist Dr Chris Evans and designer Sophie Copley, Little Journey uses virtual tours, bite-size info and soothing activities; its approach is backed by clinical research, including a large phase III randomised controlled trial of the app to reduce pre-operative anxiety.
-Families can learn more and download the app via the Little Journey website. -
+Families can learn more and download the app via the Little Journey website.

 Thank you, FLAG volunteers!